technology-toolbox/website/content/blog/jjameson/2010/03/23/forms-based-authentication-in-moss-2007-the-easy-way.md

 ---
-title: "Forms-Based Authentication in MOSS 2007 -- The Easy Way"
+title: Forms-Based Authentication in MOSS 2007 -- The Easy Way
 date: 2010-03-23T09:54:00-06:00
 excerpt:
-  "In one of Saturday's posts , I demonstrated how to implement a custom error page on an Internet site powered by Microsoft Office SharePoint Server (MOSS) 2007.
-For that post I captured various screenshots and sample code from one of my local development..."
+  In one of Saturday's posts , I demonstrated how to implement a custom error page on an Internet site powered by Microsoft Office SharePoint Server (MOSS) 2007.
+For that post I captured various screenshots and sample code from one of my local development...
 aliases:
   [
     "/blog/jjameson/archive/2010/03/22/forms-based-authentication-in-moss-2007-the-easy-way.aspx",